Most Effective Products

 How to Prevent Rats and Mice in Garage

-• Continue to walk around the inside and outside of your garage for holes, voids, cracks, and crevices then seal promptly with caulk and copper mesh.
+• Continue to walk around the inside and outside of your garage for holes, voids, cracks, and crevices, and then seal promptly with caulk and copper mesh.
 Keep your garage tidy by keeping items away from walls and off the ground.
 Continue monitoring and controlling rodent populations with Solutions Pro Rat Glue Board XL - Peanut Butter Scent.

 Questions and Answers